mgba-emu/mgba/src/platform/android/README.md

 # mGBA Android

-This directory contains the native Android port scaffold for mGBA.
+This directory contains the native Android app for mGBA.
+It uses Android Activity/View APIs for the shell, JNI/NDK for the emulator bridge, and the existing mGBA C/C++ core for emulation.

 ## Toolchain